ayefries/IPTV/README.md

 # IPTV
 just random IPTV channels I find, better to have a collection.
 You can also use this as a sample for your own m3u files.
+If it's not enough for you, move on.
+This list prefers quality, and not quantity.

 ## Channel organisation
 **First section**: